electron/electron/docs/api/app.md

 However, the request remains active until either the application becomes active or the request is canceled.

-Return `Integer` an ID representing the request.
+Returns `Integer` an ID representing the request.

 ### `app.dock.cancelBounce(id)` _macOS_